ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

 ## 🔄 In Progress

-### Database Schema Updates
-- Room exits population in API responses
-- Zone alias field for flexible matching
-- Exit description system (exit vs look descriptions)
+### RoomProcessor Exit Logic
+- Need to update checkAllDirections() to use new blocked exit detection
+- Integrate with live crawler for real-time exit discovery

 ### Crawler Enhancements
 - Portal key caching to reduce redundant binding attempts